Pin a colour to your location

 This week we will be showing you colourful areas of London.
 However, generally speaking, across London more muted choices tend to dominate, and in some residential areas pale, shaded colours are a fashionable choice.

-In this step, we encourage you to pick a colour to represent your location, and visit the linked map and pin this colour to your location.
+In this step, we encourage you to pick a colour to represent the most common front door choice in your location, and visit the linked map and pin this colour to your location.
 If you wish, you can also share an image via a web link or by uploading a file.

 To add your location: